tinacms/tina.io/content/guides/general/inline-blocks/add-more-blocks.md

 1. Create the block component
 2. Create the block template
-3. Update the source data, if necessary
+3. Update the source data, if necessary (in our case the source data is already populated)
 4. Pass the block definitions to `InlineBlocks`

 Next, we'll take things a step further with _Nested Blocks_.